(Originally written in April, 2012)

 The female monotone voice chimes on cue, “Now serving, A-2-8-8.”

 I stand my ground and insist this disgruntled woman help me.
-She finally takes my papers, disappears behind a mysterious door, and returns with a small, old, angry Asian woman holding the papers from my original business visa application.
+She finally takes my papers, disappears behind a mysterious door, and returns with a small, older, angry Asian woman holding the papers from my original business visa application.

 With an irrational quickness in her tone, she yells at me.
 “Why you apply business visa and now tourist visa!
 You paper says you filming in China!”

 “Yes, I know,” I blurt out trying to find the words.
-“We canceled our video shoot there and now I need a tourist visa because we have already booked flights and will go sightseeing instead,” I say knowing what an obvious non-truth this is.
+“We canceled our video shoot there and now I need a tourist visa because we have already booked flights and will go sightseeing instead,” I say knowing what an obvious lie this is.

 The truth is, they leave you no choice.
 You submit all the specific paperwork they request and provide full disclosure that you are shooting a corporate video for internal communications purposes, which will never be broadcast anywhere, ever.
 You assure them you have health insurance and that you will not be dependent on the Chinese government for anything.
 None of it matters.
 Include the word “media” in any of your application material and the answer is no.